-It is important to work out your student budget before you start your studies to see whether you have enough money to live on.
-Once you arrive at UWE Bristol, you will need to update your budget with the actual amounts that you receive and spend.
+The first step is to draw up and keep to a realistic budget.
+If you don’t have a budget you’ll probably become confused over how much money you have coming in and out.
+It’s important to work out your student budget before you start your studies to see whether you have enough money to live on.
+Once you arrive at UWE Bristol, you’ll need to update your budget with the actual amounts that you receive and spend.

 A typical student budget

-The budget below is based on a student renting accommodation for the 10 months (40 weeks) of the academic year (e.g. between September and June).
+The budget below is based on a student renting accommodation for the ten months (40 weeks) of the academic year (eg between September and June).

-To give you an idea of weekly cost in 2016/17, here is an example of a basic budget:
+To give you an idea of weekly costs, here is an example of a basic budget:

 |Expenses||Weekly||Annual (40 weeks)|